lupuuss/Mokkery/README.md

 ### Compatibility

-Currently, Mokkery is compatible with Kotlin versions `1.8.21`, `1.8.22` and `1.9.0`.
-The main goal is to always support the latest version and maintain single code base for the compiler plugin.
-If a new Kotlin release introduces breaking changes, especially in the compiler API, it might result in dropped support for older versions.
+Currently, Mokkery is compatible with Kotlin versions `1.8.20`, `1.8.21`, `1.8.22` and `1.9.0`.
+The goal is to support 4 latest versions of Kotlin for each library release.
+However, if a new Kotlin release introduces breaking changes, especially in the compiler API, it might result in dropped support for older versions.
+The latest Kotlin version is always prioritized.

 ### Targets